Measuring the growth of structure by matching dark matter haloes to galaxies with VIPERS and SDSS: Galaxy redshift surveys

 The NYU-VAGC provides all the elements needed to measure the SDSS correlation function, including survey mask, randoms, and galaxy weights.
 Following the procedure described in \cite{Favole2017}, the NYU-VAGC randoms are corrected for the variation of completeness across the SDSS footprint.
 This correction is performed by down-sampling the random catalogue with equal surface density in a random fashion using the completeness as a probability function (see Section 3 in \citealt{Favole2017} for more details).

 We apply two different galaxy weights to correct for angular incompleteness.
 The fiber collision weight, w$_{fc}$, accounts for the fact that fibers on the same tile cannot be placed closer than 55 arcsec.
 These weights correspond to the total number of neighbours within a 55-arcsec radius of each MGS galaxy for which redshift was not measured due to fiber collisions (i.e., w$_{fc} \ge$ 0).
-The second weight, w$_{c}$, gives the inverse of the angular incompleteness in the mask sector where each galaxy lies, so that w$_{c} \le$ 1.
-The average completeness in the MGS is $\sim$80$\%$ (see \citealt{MonteroDorta2009}).
-In the computation of the correlation function, each galaxy is counted as $(1+w_{fc}) w_{c}$ and each random as $w_c$ since we previously diluted the random catalogue using the angular completeness.
+The second weight, w$_{c}$, accounts for the redshift measurement success rate in the mask sector where each galaxy lies, so that w$_{c} \le$ 1.
+The average completeness of the MGS is $\sim$80$\%$ (see \citealt{MonteroDorta2009}).
+In the computation of the correlation function, each galaxy is counted as $(1+w_{fc}) w_{c}$ and each random as $w_c$ since we previously diluted the random catalogue using the $w_c$ measurement completeness.

 We select a single sample in the redshift range $0.02 < z < 0.106$ by imposing an r-band absolute-magnitude threshold $^{0.1}{\rm M}_r < -20.0$.
 The uncertainty on the SDSS clustering measurement is estimated from the covariance matrix of 200 jackknife resamplings with constant galaxy number density \citep{2016MNRAS.462.2218F}.